 Suppose your preference is to perform an in-person lien search, San Antonio and Surrounding areas, Texas.
 In that case, investment buyers may go to the assessor’s office to retrieve the parcel number and the tax information for the property, and the personnel is familiar with the process.
 Feel free to ask for assistance if you need guidance in performing your search, and they should be happy to assist you.
 A visit to the county clerk’s office will then provide you with the history of ownership, where you can check the chain of the title or history of ownership, thus avoiding issues with a broken chain of title down the road.
 You can also improve your odds of a smooth title transfer by running a public record search on each prior owner so that the records have no missing data and exactly matching names.

 Third-Party Lien Search

-Several third-party businesses exist online and in San Antonio, which offer title, property record, and lien search services for San Antonio investment buyers.
+Several third-party businesses exist online and in San Antonio and Surrounding areas, Texas, which offer title, property record, and lien search services for San Antonio and Surrounding areas, Texas investment buyers.
 While there is a cost to working with a professional title company or a title abstractor, the fee includes providing the title report, which protects against unforeseen issues.
 This report contains all information uncovered during the title search, including any clouds on the title.

 Let our experienced professionals at STx Home Solutions make it easy!
-STx Home Solutions can guide you through a lien search when buying San Antonio investment property.
-And STx Home Solutions always has a steady inventory of San Antonio investment property available!
+STx Home Solutions can guide you through a lien search when buying San Antonio and Surrounding areas, Texas investment property.
+And STx Home Solutions always has a steady inventory of San Antonio and Surrounding areas, Texas investment property available!
 Our in-house team of experts at STx Home Solutions is ready to help you get started right now.
 Call STx Home Solutions at (210) 972-5503 or send us a message today!